Ka Wai Cheung

 In 2018, with the help of Portugal-based design and development studio Pixelmatters, we introduced DoneDone 2, a complete reincarnation of the product as not just an issue tracker, but a customer support tool.

-From 2019–2024, I've been DoneDone's sole designer and developer.
+From 2019–2024, I was DoneDone's sole designer and developer.
 As a development-team-of-one, I've learned to design, build, and continuously ship real software with the limitations (and liberation) of going it alone by exploiting every advantage you can from these constraints (and there are many!).
 I've tried to capture a small portion of what I've learned by writing essays on software development and creating the Real Code series on YouTube.

 In 2006, I started We Are Mammoth (affectionally called WAM) with Craig Bryant.
 We were originally called Xoprecious, a name Craig had already trademarked for his own personal portfolio site.
 It had a curious ring to it and hence became our company name for a handful of months.
 We started as a duo building Flash microsites for agencies but slowly morphed into a more traditional software development shop.
 We did some exciting work in those early years as we grew to a small team of seven-or-so.